hummingbot/hummingbot-site/docs/certification/index.md

 ## Certification Types

-### Hummingbot StrategyV2 Developer
+### Hummingbot Strategy V2 Developer

-The Hummingbot StrategyV2 Developer certification enables developers to demonstrate proficiency in creating and deploying professional-grade algorithmic trading strategies using the [Hummingbot StrategyV2 framework](/v2-strategies).
+The Hummingbot Strategy V2 Developer certification enables developers to demonstrate proficiency in creating and deploying professional-grade algorithmic trading strategies using the [Hummingbot StrategyV2 framework](/v2-strategies).
 Certified individuals possess the following skills:

 - **Design and Code Custom Strategies:** Possess in-depth knowledge of the Hummingbot V2 framework, enabling them to design and implement custom trading algorithms tailored to specific market conditions and objectives.
 - **Familiarity with Hummingbot Codebase:** Have a thorough understanding of the Hummingbot codebase, allowing them to make modifications, optimize performance, and integrate new features.